Back to All

 Specifically during periods of GI flare-ups, a “low ruffage” or low fiber (less than 10 to 15 grams) diet can also help alleviate symptoms.
 This typically focuses on eliminating raw or tough vegetables, fruits with peels or seeds, dried fruits, nuts and seeds, beans, as well as tough meats.
 Other gastric irritants that could contribute to GI symptoms include high fat foods (especially when high in saturated fat), spicy foods, highly acidic food, peppermint, chocolate, caffeine, coffee, and alcohol.
 Set up an appointment with your dietitian to discuss which diet could be the best fit for you.

-If you have a digestive disease or deal with GI symptoms interrupting your daily life and would like more support, Avance Care is starting a free, quarterly support group for people with a variety of GI conditions.
-Join the support group email list by filling out the interest form below and someone will be in touch soon to get you started.
+If you have a digestive disorder or deal with GI symptoms interrupting your daily life and would like more support, Avance Care is starting a free, bimonthly support group for people with a variety of GI conditions.
+Join the support group email list by filling out the interest form below, and someone will be in touch soon to get you started.

 Avance Care Support Group Interest Form